Time to SWOT Up!

 To summarise, performing a SWOT analysis on your business is by far one of the best ways to analyze your company and its abilities.
 The paper you produce as a result will allow you to better define your strategy for the future.
 And start utilizing your strengths, weaknesses, opportunities, and threats to your benefit.

 The tips in this article will help you to perform your own SWOT analysis successfully.
 Then organise your findings in a comprehensive SWOT analysis paper.
-Use these techniques and provided examples to guide you in your endeavor.
+Use these techniques and provided examples to guide you in your endeavour.